boblaublaw/dedup/README.md

                                           to check if it exists.  if it does not exist in the filesystem, it is removed from the db.
+ * -r/--reverse-sort                    - reverse the comparison logic which
+                                          decides which files to keep and which to mark for deletion.

 Simplest Example:
      dedup.py path1 path2